Philips Hue family’s latest addition is the Philips Hue Play Light Bar – and likes

 – there 16 million colours to choose from.

 The Philips Hue Play Light Bar is controlled via a Philips Hue Bridge and the app or via OK Google (tested) or other voice assistants like Siri/Apple HomeKit.

-Now until you have experienced lighting ambience, you probably would choke on the cost of smart lighting.
+you have experienced lighting ambience, you probably would choke on the cost of

 A segue.
 When we bought our Central Coast home, all it had was halogen downlights – the hugely energy-sucking, non-dimmable kind.
 Recently we replaced about 40 of these under a State government energy efficiency subsidy saving as much as 90% on our lighting bill.
 But all that did is replace white light with white light, so, no ambience styling.